 Savour Winnipeg has partnered with outdoor educator and foraging fan Barret Miller to offer a Fantastic Forest Forage, a guided excursion that unearths the edible bounty available in our own back yard, and teaches you the basics of wild food gathering.

 We’ll cover plant identification, tools of the trade, tips and tricks for finding your favourite vittles, and sample whatever we find.

 Participants will also receive a take-home handbook summarizing everything we’ve covered including some of Barret and Ben’s favourite recipes.

 2014 DATES ANNOUNCED!

 Date | Time | Location

 Foraging classes, wild edible excursions, guided tours and eco tourism opportunities like the Fantastic Forest Forage routinely cost $50, $100, even $200.
-When you sign up for one Fantastic Forest Forage at $25, you get access to each and every date we’re offering!
-That includes the six dollar visitor fee for the Season Finale at Fort Whyte Alive.
+Because what’s edible is always changing with the seasons, we don’t want you to miss a thing.
+That’s why we offer the entire season, every single date and time you can make, for just $30.
+That includes the six dollar visitor fee for the finale at Fort Whyte.
 That’s a whole season of foraging and full access to all Fort Whyte has to offer for only $30.
 And kids forage free!

 City-TV’s Breakfast Television